 Pavilion of Human Passions

-Since its completion in 1898, Jef Lambeaux’ relief of the ‘Human Passions’, hidden in a neo-classical pavilion designed by architect Victor Horta, has rarely been accessible to the public.
-The work, shrouded in mystery and in a sulphurous reputation, often inflamed the imaginations.
-Since 2015, however, both the building and the relief it houses have been cleaned and restored.
+Since its completion in 1898, the relief has rarely been accessible to the public.
+The difficult relationship between the two artists and the relief itself with its sensually writhing nudes, helped shroud the pavilion in mystery and often inflamed the imaginations.
+Since 2015, however, both the building and the relief have been cleaned and restored.

 The interior of the Pavilion of Human Passions is currently only accessible for guided group tours or you can join one of our Sundays tours for individuals on 30.04 / 25.06 / 27.08 / 29.10 / 31.12 from 14:00 tot 15:00.